-You also have the right to dispute a credit card charge for a purchase you willingly made.
-This can be done for a number of reasons, including services not rendered or dissatisfaction with services rendered.
+- Bad service and service not rendered are also eligible reasons to dispute a charge, even if you willingly made the purchase.
 For example, if you purchase something online that shows up broken, your credit card issuer can assist with getting your money back.

-However, there is a more formal process you must follow with non-fraud-related credit card disputes.
+There is a more formal process you must follow with credit card disputes not related to fraud.
 In this case, you typically have 60 days from the time you receive your statement to act.

 Type of dispute